 The member of staff suggested he was a different dog out of the kennel environment.
 I had no intention of finding out and simply wanted to drive away.
 They did, however, convince me to bring him out of the gloom of the building into the daylight.

-He was obviously delighted to be out and when I felt his absolute gratitude for this simple pleasure I decided he would be mine after all.
+Obviously, he was delighted to be out and when I felt his absolute gratitude for this simple pleasure I decided he would be mine after all.

 The following day I arrived with my newly purchased collar and lead and felt fully prepared.
 He bounded out of the building as if he knew that this was the end of his unjust sentence.
 The staff advised I take him for a walk before we drove the 15 miles home in order to try and calm him down.

-Even though I took their advice the car journey was a disaster caused entirely by, what I now realise was, a total lack of preparation.
-I opened the boot of my hatch back and he jumped in.
+Even though I took their advice the car journey was a disaster caused entirely by, what I now realize was, a total lack of preparation.
+I opened the boot of my hatchback and he jumped in.
 My assumption that he would contentedly sit in the boot, admiring the views as I drove the fifteen miles home could not have been more misguided.
-Before I got to the driver’s door Max had jumped over the seats and was half way between the back and front of the car balancing over the hand brake!
-As I had foolishly gone alone and without any kind of barrier to control him I drove home with him jumping all over my previously immaculate dog free car.
+Before I got to the driver’s door Max had jumped over the seats and was halfway between the back and front of the car balancing over the hand brake!
+As I had foolishly gone alone and without any kind of barrier to control him I drove home with him jumping all over my previously immaculate dog-free car.

 When I eventually got home and brought him inside I was a little more prepared.
 I had purchased a ‘cage’ that is recommended to be used indoors.
 It is designed with the intention of making the dog feel secure in a confined space rather like a den or small cave would in their natural environment.
 I must admit that the reason for my purchase was simply because I had made the decision to bring a large Boxer crossed with a Bullmastiff into my small home and could only imagine the damage he could do within minutes if he chose to.

-Through more luck than judgement Max settled in very well.
+Through more luck than judgment, Max settled in very well.
 The ‘cage’ turned out to be a sensible purchase as it was his own space where he knew he wouldn’t be disturbed.
 I would highly recommend this item whether it’s a puppy or adult dog.
-As I had opted for an adult dog I was spared many of the difficulties such as house training, chewing property etc. So, in view of my particular circumstances I believe I was right to choose an adult from rescue.
+As I had opted for an adult dog I was spared many of the difficulties such as house training, chewing property, etc. So, in view of my particular circumstances, I believe I was right to choose an adult from a rescue dog center.